-The curriculum is based on the Victorian Curriculum and the school reports to parents via the A-E rankings and Seesaw, providing an extensive format for communicating to parents.
+The curriculum is based on the Victorian Curriculum and the school reports to parents via the Three-Way Interviews, A-E rankings and Seesaw, providing an extensive format for communicating to parents.

 The school curriculum has as its major focus for all students – Developing deep understandings about self, others and the world and taking action that matters.

 Assessment is a means of uncovering the narrative of our learners: their progress, success and challenges in learning.
 At its best, assessment engages students, teachers and families in an authentic relationship about learning.
 This forms the basis for learning partnerships that enable the full flourishing of every student across all learning domains.